 It looks nice next to one of our vintage mason jars, doesn’t it?

-I recently used the Sunflower stamp — above in the top row — to make this Farmhouse Fall Canvas Fabric Banner:
+I recently used a Sunflower stamp to make this Farmhouse Fall Canvas Fabric Banner:

 I hope I’ve inspired you to craft up something special for Thanksgiving this year!